peternewman/companion-module-shure-dca901-draft/companion/HELP.md

-## Shure SCM820
+## Shure DCA901

-This module will connect to the Shure SCM820 Digital IntelliMix Automatic Mixer to provide control and feedback status.
+This module will connect to the Shure DCM901 Broadcast Microphone Array to provide control and feedback status.

 ### Available actions